The Guards Belong

 Red Army of Workers and Peasants, with greater direct firepower and usually

 higher morale.
-We changed the design slightly for Road to Berlin, for
+We changed the design slightly for later games, for

 better visibility and to give the Guards a different insignia than the RKKA.